 Annual Filing Season Program: An IRS program launched in 2014 for unlicensed tax preparers.
 Preparers can voluntarily take an annual tax update quiz and be a part of the program.
 The IRS will list the preparer in a directory along with EAs, CPAs, and attorneys.
 (Also see Enrolled Agent, RTRP)

 Asset: For businesses, an asset is something the business purchases that has a useful life of one year or more (equipment, for example).
 For individuals, things such as houses, stocks, and other such items are considered assets.

 Audit (Of Financial Statements): In financial accounting, an audit refers to a CPA firm reviewing a company’s financials and internal controls, and reviewing documentation to verify the amounts shown on the financials.
 The firm then issues an audit report saying (hopefully) that the financials fairly present the financial position of the company and that the financials are kept in accordance with generally accepted accounting principles.
 (Also see Review [Of Financial Statements])

 Audit Technique Guide: IRS guidance for its auditors for various industries and situations.
 Audit technique guides are public documents and can be found here.

 BAH: Basic allowance for housing, a type of excludable military income.

 BAS: Basic allowance for subsistence, a type of excludable military income.

 Balance Sheet: A financial statement that summarizes a business’s assets, liabilities, and equity.
-The reason it’s called a balance sheet is because assets must equal liabilities plus equities.
+The reason it’s called a balance sheet is that assets must equal liabilities plus equities.